 xenstore commands working before anything else.
 For this, Qubes git can be used as several patches have been selected by Qubes developers that could impact the activity inside a VM.
 Start be retrieving a recent git and identify how you can build a package from it:

 Find the .spec file in the git repository (this is the file being used to build rpm packages), and try to adapt it to your OS in order to build a package similar to the target ‘vmm-xen’.
 For example, a PKGBUILD has been created for ArchLinux and can be found in the vmm-xen repository.

 Don’t be afraid with the complexity of the PKGBUILD, most of the code is almost a copy/paste of required sources and patches found in the .spec file provided in the git repository.

 Note once the package has been successfully compiled and installed, you need to setup XEN filesystem.
 Add the following line to your fstab (you can create this line in your package install script):

-xenstore-read qubes_vm_type That should give you the current VM type such as HVM or AppVM.
+xenstore-read name.
+That should give you the current name.

 ArchLinux example PKGBUILDs